 People "on the street" are not the only ones who hold these views.
-Researchers and other professionals sometimes hold these views too, so researchers have set up studies to find out what kind of person does develop addiction.
+Researchers and other professionals sometimes hold these views too, so researchers have set up studies to find out what kind of person does develop alcoholism or addiction.

-Based on these research findings, we now know people do not become addicted just because of an addictive personality or because of mental health challenges.
-Some people have mental health challenges before they develop problems with alcohol or drugs.
-Other people develop mental health challenges after they use alcohol and drugs over time.
+Based on these research findings, we now know people do not become addicted just because of an addictive personality or because of mental health issues.
+Some people have mental health issues before they develop problems with alcohol or drugs.
+Other people develop mental health issues after they use alcohol and drugs over time.

-- Most people do not develop addiction due to mental health problems. - Addiction is not caused by the type of person someone is. - Research has not found an "addictive personality." - Happy, healthy people also have risk!
+- Most people do not develop alcoholism or addiction due to mental health problems. - Alcoholism and addiction are not caused by the type of person someone is. - Research has not found an "addictive personality." - Happy, healthy people also have risk!

-If addiction is not caused by the kind of person someone is, what does cause it?
+If alcoholism and drug addiction are not caused by the kind of person someone is, what does cause them?